ScopeLift/umbra-protocol/README.md

 Umbra offers a limited set of privacy guarantees and it’s important to understand them before using the protocol.
 Umbra does not offer "full" privacy like Aztec or Zcash.
 It simply makes it impossible for any outside observers (i.e. anyone who is not the sender or the receiver) to know who the sender paid by looking at the receiving address.

-It’s important to understand that poor hygiene by the receiver— for example, sending the funds directly to a publicly known address— eliminates the privacy benefits for both the sender and receiver.
+It’s important to understand that poor hygiene by the receiver— for example, sending the funds directly to a publicly known address— reduces the privacy benefits for both the sender and receiver.

 The privacy properties of Umbra can also be diminished if an observer can narrow down the set of potential recipients for a given a transaction.
 Any valid public key can be used as a recipient, and anyone who has sent a transaction on Ethereum has a publicly available public key.
 Therefore, by default, the "anonymity set"—the set of potential recipients of a transaction—is anyone who has ever sent an Ethereum transaction!